rng-guy/NFSMWBartender/README.md

 Regarding **uncategorised features** (`BartenderSettings\Basic\Others.ini`):

-* Deleting this file disables the fix for getting busted while the "EVADE" bar fills.
+* Deleting this file also disables the fix for getting busted while the "EVADE" bar fills.

 &nbsp;